codewithlokesh/git_practice/README.md

-I'm gonna build the perfect web application for using React.js.
+I'm gonna build the perfect web application using React.js.